karljj1/UxmlSerializedDataBlogPost/README.md

 Now that we are using serialized fields this opens up a host of possibilities.
 We can support custom [property drawers](https://docs.unity3d.com/ScriptReference/PropertyDrawer.html), [decorators](https://docs.unity3d.com/ScriptReference/DecoratorDrawer.html), and other attributes such as [Header](https://docs.unity3d.com/ScriptReference/HeaderAttribute.html), [HideInInspector](https://docs.unity3d.com/ScriptReference/HideInInspector.html), [Range](https://docs.unity3d.com/ScriptReference/RangeAttribute.html) etc. You can see some examples of this in our [scripting docs](https://docs.unity3d.com/2023.3/Documentation/ScriptReference/UIElements.UxmlAttributeAttribute.html).

 To make this process smoother, we've implemented a mechanism to transfer any attributes from the source field to the serialized field.
 We've also relaxed some of the restrictions on our attributes to accommodate this functionality.
-For instance, you can now apply attributes like **Range** directly to a property field.
+For instance, you can now apply attributes like **Range** directly to a property in addition to fields.
 This adjustment enables us to later transfer these attributes over to a serialized field in the generated **UxmlSerializedData** class.

 The **UI Builder** now edits the elements **UxmlSerializedData** through [PropertyFields](https://docs.unity3d.com/ScriptReference/UIElements.PropertyField.html), resembling the Inspector approach.
-When using your own types using the AttributeConverter approach, its recommend to mark them as **Serializable** so that they can be edited in the **UI Builder** attributes view and wont lose their data during serialization.
+When utilizing your custom types through the **AttributeConverter** approach, it is imperative to designate them as **Serializable**.
+This requirement ensures that they remain editable within the **UI Builder** attributes view and that their data remains intact during the serialization process."

 The following is the generated code for our `Department` **AttributeConverter** example: